giofontana/rhacm-pipelines/multipleclusters-multiple-envs/README.md

-# GitOps Using Red Hat OpenShift Pipelines (Tekton) and Red Hat Advanced Cluster Management to Deploy on Managing Multiple Clusters
+# GitOps Using Red Hat OpenShift Pipelines (Tekton) and Red Hat Advanced Cluster Management to Deploy on Multiple Clusters
 ### October 13th, 2020 | by Giovanni Fontana